schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 Notice some renaming is required, because Yocto insert the date-time as part of the name on each build, so you might see, for example, `image-full-galileo-clanton-20150226141940.rootfs.ext3`.

 Now insert the micro SD card into Galileo, and you are all set booting your Galileo image.
 By default, the image has ssh server daemon starts on boot time, with standard port (22) and user `root` with no password (See [Debug Galileo](debug_galileo.md) for some hacks on debugging and connecting to Galileo).

+#### Remark
+* `iasl` bug

+At the time of writing, the Makefile for `iasl` treats warning message as fatal, causing the compilation to fail due to line 660 of `source/components/events/evgpe.c`, a usage of uninitialized variable `Status`. just initialize `Status` to 0 at line 635 and `make` it.